cnrivera/alchemy-email-builder/notes.md

 ## What I would do if I had more time

 - Further tweak the text size and spacing.
+- Continue to work on the fonts.
+I recognize that something doesn't match between the artboard and my re-creation, but I haven't quite determined how to resolve it.
+While I did put the Vollkorn font in the global settings, I may need to do something else to fully import it for use, but I was unable to find specific documentation for this.
 - Research whether there are additional ways to streamline the code I've written.
 - Create partials for this design.
 Given that none of the elements were precise duplicates, I chose not to go down that path.
 But with more time, I might experiment with creating partials for some of the blocks, such as the About Us and the header/footer, as they could potentially be used in future projects.